STEVEN’S BOOKSHOP/USA

 TRAJAN’S WAR by Karen Mayberry The young soldier Casius serves the emperor Trajan in his rapacious war against the Dacians.
 TRAJAN, LION OF ROME by C.R.H.
 Wildfeur The tumultuous life story of one of Rome’s most powerful and successful emperors.

-THE EMPRESS by Robert DeMaria The story of Agrippina, sister of Caligula, wife of Claudius, mother of Nero.
-CLODIA by Robert DeMaria A novel of the poet Catullus and his lover Clodia (celebrated in his poems as the elusive Lesbia).
+SHIP OF ROME by John Stack As war on the sea rages between Rome and Carthage, the Greek-born Roman captain Atticus is charged with building the fledgling Roman navy THE EMPRESS by Robert DeMaria The story of Agrippina, sister of Caligula, wife of Claudius, mother of Nero.
+By the same author: Clodia, a novel of the poet Catullus and his lover (celebrated in his poems as the elusive Lesbia).

-BRING DOWN THE SUN by Judith Tarr A novel of Olympias, priestess of the Great Goddess, daughter of ruling house of Epiros, witch, familiar of serpents — and mother of Alexander the Great.
-ALEXANDER & ALESTRIA by Shan Sa The queen of the Amazons, dazzled by Alexander on the battlefield, decides to kidnap the warrior and make him her “wife.”
+THE REPUBLIC TRILOGY by Jack Ludlow Action-packed series set in the turbulent Roman Republic: The Pillars of RomeSword of RevengeThe Gods of War ALEXANDER & ALESTRIA by Shan Sa The queen of the Amazons, dazzled by Alexander on the battlefield, decides to kidnap the warrior and make him her “wife.”
 By the author of Empress.

 SOUL FLAME by Barbara Wood Healer Selene travels from Antioch to Persia, Jerusalem, Alexandria, and Nero’s Rome.
 Is she the granddaughter of Caesar and Cleopatra?
 By the author of Daughter of the Sun.
-SOLDIER OF ROME: THE SACROVIR REVOLT by James Mace Militaryman Mace brings a professional soldier’s sensibility to this novel of Tiberius’s legions; a sequel to The Legionary.
+THE PHOENIX CIRCLE by Boris Raymond The Roman Empire succumbs to barbarian encroachment and the growing power of Christianity.
+“Engrossing and insightful.”
+(Roman Times)

-GREEK FIRE Clara Rising A novel of Pericles, the birth of democracy in Athens, and the struggle with Persia.
-Read an excerpt.by ANTIGONE’S WAKE by Nicholas Nicastro Sophocles becomes a general in the Athens of Pericles.
+GREEK FIRE by Clara Rising A novel of Pericles, the birth of democracy in Athens, and the struggle with Persia.
+Read an excerpt.
+ANTIGONE’S WAKE by Nicholas Nicastro Sophocles becomes a general in the Athens of Pericles.
 By the author of The Isle of Stone: A Novel of Ancient Sparta and Circumference: Eratosthenes & the Ancient Quest to Measure the Globe.

 THE FIGHT FOR ROME by James Duffy 68 A.D.: The emperor is dead, the throne is up for grabs, and Taurus the gladiator finds himself in the thick of it.
 A sequel to Sand of the Arena.
 EMPIRE RISING by Sam Barone Barbarians and Egyptian intrigue threaten the rising city of Akkad on the Tigris at the dawn of civilization.
 Sequel to Dawn of Empire.

 THE QUEST Wilbur Smith is the latest in the bestselling author’s series of historical thrillers set in ancient Egypt.
-Previous titles, in order: River GodThe Seventh ScrollWarlockby THE UNCERTAIN HOUR by Jesse Browner In 66 A.D., under pressure from Nero to commit suicide, the cultured aristocrat Petronius (author of The Satyricon) hosts a sumptuous banquet.
+Previous titles, in order: River GodThe Seventh ScrollWarlock THE UNCERTAIN HOUR by Jesse Browner In 66 A.D., under pressure from Nero to commit suicide, the cultured aristocrat Petronius (author of The Satyricon) hosts a sumptuous banquet.

 Sutcliff also retold the tales of Homer in